wagnergaluppo/CRheoLab/doc/pages/usefulfunctions.md

 ### Project a VectorField (Karinate)

-1-We need to compute the projection of a vectorField to determine the component of a vector in a given direction.
+1- We need to compute the projection of a vectorField to determine the component of a vector in a given direction.

 The documentation for calculating the vector projection is adapted from \cite  Greenshields (2015).
 OpenFoam Programmers Guide.